emqx/emqx-docs/en_US/network/emqx-mqtt-tls.md

 ## Safety Benefits

-Enabling SSL/TLS connection provides the following safety benefits.
+Enabling SSL/TLS connection provides the following safety benefits:

 1. **Strong Authentication**: Both communicating parties will verify each other's identities by checking the X.509 digital certificate held by the other party.
 These types of digital certificates are usually issued by trusted Certificate Authorities (CAs) and cannot be forged.
 2. **Confidentiality**: Each session will be encrypted using the session key negotiated by both parties.
 No third party can know the communication content, so even if the session key is compromised, it does not affect the security of other sessions.